WYZ-R/Modern-Web-3/README.md

-# I utilized the latest technology stacks to complete this project:
+# I utilized the latest technology stacks to complete this project(2025.4.3):

-​ethers.js is version 6\
+​ethers.js is version 6x\
-​Hardhat is also the latest version\
+​Hardhat is also the latest version（2.22.19）\
 ​Testnet: Sepolia\
 ​Contract deployment: Used Hardhat's ​Ignition module\
 ​Blockchain node provider: ​Infura\